necoweb3/samsunmarketintel/README.md

 1. User pastes a Polymarket link.
 2. The system loads the market title, outcome structure, visual, and available information.
 3. User manually triggers Analyze.
-4. The initial analysis is done via the base layer: OpenDeepSearch + registered sources + ROMA-style review + model layer.
+4. The initial analysis is done via the base layer: OpenDeepSearch + registered sources + ROMA review + model layer.
 5. If desired, the user calls paid data with "Upgrade with Circle x402 research."
 The UI shows the approved cap and expected service-max cost before the user approves the paid pass.
-6. x402 results are processed in a separate upgrade layer: BlockRun/Tavily/Exa/Parallel/market-data/social services first, Perplexity Deep Research second, then ROMA-style review and optional CryptoAnalystBench.
+6. x402 results are processed in a separate upgrade layer: BlockRun/Tavily/Exa/Parallel/market-data/social services first, Perplexity Deep Research second, then ROMA review and optional CryptoAnalystBench.
 7. The previous base analysis is preserved and compared against the x402-upgraded analysis.
 8. The agent updates its decision: bet, avoid, watch, or side-specific lean.
 9. The user can manually stage an intent.